adhell-project/adhell/README.md

 - [x] Implement whitelisting (read /etc/adhell/README.txt for further information)
 - [ ] Perform a pre-running check

-Send me your suggestions for new features!
+Send us your suggestions for new features!

 ## Credits